 So technically yes, Shopify charges transaction fees.
 This is something that happens to be better in BigCommerce as compared to Shopify.

-Payment gateways supported is yet another crucial parameter.
+Payment gateways supported is yet another crucial parameter in the BigCommerce Vs Shopify debate.
 This defines your strategy to spread your online business globally.
 While choosing the right payment gateway, you would have to consider several points since this is something that will impact your business in the long run.

 BigCommerce supports a wide range of popularly known payment gateways.
 Some of these are- AliPay, AmazonPay, PayPal payment pro and several others.
 This has over 100 payment gateways which are supported.
 BigCommerce also supports certain locally popular payment gateways within a specific geographical region.
 It provides a comprehensive list of different payment gateways supported based on the country.